-Figure 9: Time between Commission Decision and first private claim
+Figure 9: Time between Commission Decision and First Private Claim

 Note: The figure is based on 35 observations.
 For three litigated cases, there is no information on the date of the claim.
 The horizontal black lines represent the average of the number of years until the first follow-on private litigation case was brought for the periods 2001-2005, 2006-2007, 2009-2011, and 2012-2015 respectively, where each yearly observation is weighted with the number of Commission Decisions in that year.
-Source: The authors.